 Taking a cue from the world of music, the craft beer industry is currently in a festival frenzy.
-No matter where you live or the style of beer you prefer, there are a number of sudsy gatherings scheduled throughout 2019 that give enthusiasts the chance to try a variety of unfamiliar offerings, old favorites, and rare specialties in a single day or weekend.
-Here’s a rundown of the nation’s most anticipated beer festivals—updated to note which ones have ended, but never fear: summer (and fall) still promise some good times for beer lovers.
+No matter where you live or the style of beer you prefer, there are a number of sudsy gatherings scheduled throughout 2020 that give enthusiasts the chance to try a variety of unfamiliar offerings, old favorites, and rare specialties in a single locale.
+Here’s a rundown of the nation’s most anticipated gatherings for beer lovers.

 Where: Boston, Mass.

 This annual celebration of boundary-pushing brews will feature over 100 beers that utilize unusual ingredients, unconventional techniques, or some combination of the two.
 While thousands attended the 2019 fest, this year’s event, which takes place at Boston’s relatively cozy Cyclorama, is limited to 725 attendees for each session and (no surprise) it sold out fast.
 If you missed out be sure to check BeerAdvocate’s message board and be on the lookout for someone willing to part with a ticket.